vbalab/ysda/semester_01/cpp/notes.md

 ## OSI Model - Layers and Protocols

-The **Open Systems Interconnection (OSI)** model is a reference model from the **International Organization for Standardization (ISO)** that partitions the flow of data in a communication system into 7 abstraction layers to describe networked communication:
+**Open Systems Interconnection (OSI)** model - reference model from the **International Organization for Standardization (ISO)** that partitions the flow of data in a communication system into 7 abstraction layers to describe networked communication:

+Each layer talks _only_ to the one above and below it — this makes systems **modular**.

 ### 1. Physical Layer

-- Hardware transmission of raw bits (0s and 1s) over a physical medium.
+- Hardware transmission of raw bits over a physical medium.

 - Concerned with the physical connection between devices (e.g., cables, switches, and wireless signals).

 ---